 The Ecoregion search criterion refers to the EPA Level 3 Ecoregions, geographic areas determined by common geography, climate, and plant communities.
 New England includes five ecoregions, which are each named, color coded, and numbered.
 All but one of the New England ecoregions extend beyond the state boundaries of the region.
 We offer the option to narrow down your search to plant species that have been found to occur naturally in one or more of the New England ecoregions.

-We want to encourage consideration of garden plant species within a broader ecosystem context, especially since plant community distributions have no consideration for state boundaries.
+We want to encourage consideration of garden plant species within a broader ecosystem context, especially since plant community distributions are not determined by political or state boundaries.
 Individual gardeners can contribute to maintaining biological diversity and overall habitat quality by selecting genetically diverse, seed-grown native plants that have adapted to the local soil conditions, climate, and biological communities in New England.
+Moreover, knowing whether a plant is native to a given ecoregion can confer insights into the climate and soil conditions needed for it to thrive.

 A cultivar is a cultivated variety of a plant species that has been selectively bred by humans to satisfy an aesthetic preference, sometimes at the expense of ecologically important plant structures such as fertile flowers.
 Cultivars are propagated by various asexual means, including division and tissue culture.
 As such, all plants belonging to a given cultivar are genetically identical.